 Establishing a close-knit sense of family is of paramount importance in the Lower School.
 Our student-centered House and Crew systems are designed to help children know they each have a place and a role, a sense of belonging, and opportunities to lead.
 Within each house are smaller crews with several K–5 students assigned to a teacher.
 These mentoring groups provide opportunities through activities, games, and community service for students to develop friendships, practice communication skills, and take on leadership roles.

 We feel education carries with it an obligation to better humanity.
 As such, we look for opportunities around campus and in our local community to serve others.
 Every year, the entire student body engages in projects that benefit our School.
 Projects such as weeding, tidying spaces, conducting random acts of kindness for people on campus, and many more offer ways for students to give back to the larger School community.
-Our Student Leadership Council organizes wider community service projects, often partnering with outside organizations which bless others.
+Our Student Leadership Council organizes wider community service projects beyond our campus borders.
+We maintain yearlong partnerships with local organizations so that students can expand their horizons and perspectives.
+Students learn about the importance of the organization in the community, they complete a service project for the organization, and we then hold a Lower School Giving Day where students travel to the organization and complete a service project there together.